 “We’re going to find out who did this and we’re going after those bastards!”
 Senator Orrin Hatch was very clear when stating this quote that whoever demolished the twin towers and killed thousands of Americans was going to pay.
 Al Qaeda was the master mind of this horrendous attack on September 11th, but many Muslims around the nation took the fall.
 Just as individuals were accused of being witches in Salem, many Muslims were treated as if they were terrorists.
 The post 911 attitudes of many towards Muslims progressed in the same ways as the 17th century Salem Witch Trials, with some differences; both situations were solely based on assumption, hate crimes took place to those suspected, and many people realized the stupidity of the situation and stood up for their friends and family.

 In both Historical events, many people made the assumptions on which individuals were involved in the crimes.
 “200 people had been accused of practicing the devil’s work,” during the Salem Witch Trial Era (Blumberg).
 One of the most respected women of Puritan community in Salem, Rebecca Nurse, was accused of sending many teenage girls into “grievous fits” and executed at the Gallows Hill.
 Goody Nurse was nothing but a good, pure person but that didn’t stop Abigail Williams from accusing her, which lead many people believing that Goody Nurse performed witch craft even though they had no evidence to prove that Goody Nurse was anything but an honest Christian for her entire being (Madden).
 Similar to accusations of the witch trials, after 911 many Americans blamed Muslims for the terrorist attacks.
 Balbir Singh Sodhi was shot and killed on September 15th, 2001 at his grocery store in Mesa, Arizona.
 Balbir was known for his generosity and kind deeds such as providing free gas for customers who were going through hard times (Momaya).
 Just as Rebecca was known as a kind-hearted sole, so was Balbir, yet both individuals were accused and then executed for a crime they didn’t commit.
 The accusations during both of these historical events were based on blind assumptions and had no real evidence to back up them up.
 Although the events have the similarity of blind assumption, the man that murdered Balbir, Frank Roque, wanted to “kill a Muslim” in retaliation for the attacks on September, 11 ("The First 9/11 Backlash Fatality: The Murder of Balbir Singh Sodhi.")
 Frank killed Balbir because he believed that all people of the Muslim race were at fault for the attacks instead of just certain people like the Salem witch trials.
 Certain people were accused of being a witch by the girls who hid behind the lies of Abigail Williams, who influenced them to make accusations without thinking about who they were accusing.
-After 911, some Caucasians made accusations based just on race and only targeted that race rather than targeting random people.
+After 911, some Caucasians made accusations based just on race and only targeted that race rather than targeting random people.clincher